 Layer 3: PR-level agents.
 GitHub Apps that respond to @mentions in PRs and issues.
 This is what we're covering today.

-The Three PR Agents
+The three PR agents

-GitHub Copilot ($10/month)
+GitHub Copilot (Pro from $10/month)

 Copilot is the most integrated option.
 It's tied to your GitHub account, not to specific repositories.
 If you can access a repo, your Copilot works there.